hellofatimad/cse15l-lab-reports/lab-report1.md

   ieng6-203   23:25:01   1  0.08,  0.15,  0.11

  ```
+ Congrats!
+You are done with *Part 2!*
+ You successfully connected to a remote server.

   **PROCEED TO THE NEXT STEP if you see error**

-  Otherwise, you are done with *Part 2*!

 If you are experiencing any errors like I did, I recommend doing the following in order:
    * double check if you typed in your password correctly!